 Most tours take you around the Whitsundays Islands and allow you to snorkel there.
 I did that, and the quality wasn’t comparable to the Great Barrier Reef level.
 If you want to experience the Great Barrier Reef while you’re in the Whitsundays, you need to go to the Outer Reef with a dedicated snorkelling and diving tour.
-That’s a great combo to enjoy the beauty of the Whitsundays and tick off the bucket list the Great Barrier Reef, in just one trip.
+That’s a great combo to enjoy the beauty of the Whitsundays and tick the Great Barrier Reef off the bucket list, in just one trip.

-I made this trip during my first Australian visit.
+I made this trip during my first visit to Australia.
 The three-hour boat transfer to Reefworld pontoon was a beautiful journey sight-seeing the Whitsundays.
 I had a great day full of options to explore Hardy Reef: diving, snorkelling, semi-submersible cruising, flying (to see the famous heart reef!)… I wasn’t as experienced as nowadays so I stuck to snorkelling and saw my first turtle ever.
 The semi-submersible and the underwater observatory is awesome for those who want to stay dry.

 However, Reefworld is massive and touristy.
 It was okay for a solo inexperienced traveller, but I would not do it again.
 I prefer a lot a more intimate experience on the Reef.
 Still, if you don’t hate mass tourism as much as I do, or if you don’t want to get wet to explore the Reef, you may have a good day.